Yukon Fireweed, Government of Yukon: Link to Government of Yukon Home Tourism & Culture: Link to Department Home Page

 Interpreting the Results

-The results of your search will be listed in a brief form that includes:
+The results of your search will list all of the hits in a brief form that includes for the file and item:

-The longer description of each file or item includes:
+Click on the title for a detailed description.
+The detailed description of each file or item includes:

 File or Item Forms a Part of:

 Where applicable, this field includes a link to a description of the larger group of records that the file or item being described forms a part of.
 The description of the larger group of records is very important.
-It can help you:
+It can help:

 Provide information in this field to reference staff to view records.